Baryogenesis and gravitational waves in the Zee-Babu Model: Conclusion and discussion

 We also make an extended comment, for looking at the strength of the EWPT when gravitational waves are included.
 We have considered two parameters $S$ and $\al $.
 A first-order EWPT is strong when $\al >1$ and $S>1$.
 So, in the ZB model, the EWPT is the first-order one but not strong because $\al $ is only about $10^{-2}$.
 In addition, we have further investigated the gravitational wave spectrum over time in the phase transition by using the formalism in Ref. \cite{grahamgw1}, but this requires knowing the exact decrease in temperature over time or knowing the details of the expansion of the universe and the growth of bubbles, which must not be approximate.

 In this paper, we only calculate the contributions of components $m_{h^\pm}$ and $m_{k^{\pm\pm}}$.
-However the full masses of $h^{\pm}$ and $k^{\pm\pm}$ are Eq.(\ref{masshk}), so that their masses still depend on $u_1$ and $u_2$.
+However the full masses of $h^{\pm}$ and $k^{\pm\pm}$ are Eq.~(\ref{masshk}), so that their masses still depend on $u_1$ and $u_2$.

 To comply with some two-loop effects, for neutrino mass generation, the masses of these new bosons are not allowed to exceed 2 TeV \cite{test}.
-In addition to $M_{k{\pm\pm}} > 200$ GeV and $2M_{h^\pm}<M_{k^{\pm\pm}}$.
+In the Zee-Babu model, we can have the decay $k^{\pm\pm}\longrightarrow h^{\pm}h^{\pm}$ and $k^{\pm\pm}\longrightarrow \tau^{\pm}\tau^{\pm}$ is very small.
+Therefore, $M_{k{\pm\pm}} > 220$ GeV and $2M_{h^\pm}<M_{k^{\pm\pm}}$ \cite{test}.
 With the results in this paper, to have the first order phase transition and the sphaleron energies are in the range of 5-10 TeV, their massed are about less than 300 GeV.
-However, this does not violate the above conditions because we have not taken into account $u_1$ and $u_2$.
+However, this does not violate the above conditions because we have not taken into account $u_1$ and $u_2$. $u_1$ and $u_2$ are the parameters that go with the new charged bosons.
+These coupling constants are not the coupling constants between two new bosons with Higgs.
+Therefore, the EWPT calculation will not have the contribution of these two parameters. $m_{h} (m_k)$ participates in EWPT, not $M_h (M_k)$.
+So when calculating the 1-loop effective potential, these two parameters do not affect the sphaleron and GW.

+The recent new effects at the LHC have shown signals of di-bosons that have masses around 2 TeV \cite{atlas, atlasb}.
+The new bosons in the Zee-Babu model participate in the electroweak process with only a part of their masses.
+The other mass part comes from $u_1, u_2$.
+As calculated for the first order EWPT, the part involved in this phase transition is just under $300$ GeV.
+But the mass of these new bosons can be up to TeV due to the contributions of $u_1, u_2$.
+Therefore, although the energy scale is about TeV, it is too high for the EWPT scale.
+But if the signals of these new particles are confirmed to be particles in the ZB model, then as the TeV scale goes down the EWPT scale, the part of these new particles involves in the electroweak process.